SteelSeries/gamesense-sdk/doc/api/writing-handlers-in-golisp.md

 **`handler-with-post-event`** `<event name>` `<1 parameter lambda function>`

 The `handler-with-post-event` primitive takes the same parameters and behaves nearly identically to the `handler` primitive.
 The difference between the two is that after handlers finish running for the registered event, another event is automatically dispatched.
-The extra event will have "POST-" prepended to the event name passed in, and lambda functions registered for this new event will recieve the same data as the original event.
+The extra event will have "POST-" prepended to the event name passed in, and lambda functions registered for this new event will receive the same data as the original event.

     (handler-with-post-event "HEALTH" (lambda (data)
       ;; Handle health event